Quick Start

 # At the end of the game loop we update the window.

-we need to learn how the 3D asset / Mesh importing system works.
-It is recommended to
+Before we can do so, we need to learn how Loxoc’s 3D asset or Mesh importing system works.
+It is recommended to have a /models/ directory or equivalent in your project for storing your game assets.

 ./